Explore this resource

 - Mentally Healthy Schools

-- Signposting organisations for guidance related to COVID-19
+- Signposting organisations for Supporting remote learning

 - The principles of Psychological First Aid can be applied to improve psychosocial outcomes and effective recovery following any sort of crisis, such as COVID-19, by offering humane, supportive and practical help (login required).